jpdeuster/DailyWebScanner/CONTRIBUTING.md

 # Contributing to DailyWebScanner

+**Welcome to our learning community!** 🎓

+This is a **hobby project for learning purposes** - I explicitly encourage everyone to use, modify, and extend this code freely.
+Whether you're learning Swift, macOS development, or just want to experiment with search technology, you're welcome here!

+## 🌟 Open Source Philosophy

+- ✅ **Use the code freely** - Modify, extend, and adapt it for your own needs
+- ✅ **Share your improvements** - Submit pull requests with your enhancements
+- ✅ **Suggest new features** - Propose ideas and planning suggestions
+- ✅ **Learn together** - Use this project as a learning resource
+- ✅ **No pressure** - This is a hobby project, contribute when you feel like it

 Thank you for your interest in contributing to DailyWebScanner!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute